In an increasingly competitive job market, transparency about your salary offers helps boost your chances of attracting (and retaining) top talent.

 Employees are more productive when they’re paid right.

-Offering salary increases motivate people to do better at work and attracts top talent.
+Offering salary increases motivates people to do better at work and attracts top talent.

 In Appcast’s study on how job ad content benefits impact candidate attraction, the following industries/job functions showed a notable increase in application rates when job ads mentioned a regular incremental bonus: